Revitalization or gentrification?

-Rogers Place shines like a coin in the midst of Edmonton’s busy downtown – a silver frontier between the revitalized core and the neglected side of the city.
-It sits where the Canadian National Railroad tracks used to lay – and those who live to the north are on the wrong side of the tracks.
+Rogers Place shines like a new coin in the midst of Edmonton’s busy downtown – a silver frontier between the revitalized core and the neglected side of the city.
+It sits where the Canadian National Railroad line used to lay – and those who live to the north are on the wrong side of the tracks.

-“It’s clear who is welcome during games and events,” Kafara says, “and who isn’t.
+“It’s clear who is welcome during games and events,” Kafara says.
+“And who isn’t.

 “And people that aren’t are primarily the existing community members that were here before.”

 Kafara recalls a moment when it was made clear what type of people don’t belong in the area.
 It was the first weekend playoff game of the 2016-17 season.
-Oilers fans hadn’t had much to celebrate over the past 11 years, but now, the wave of orange crush was in full effect.
+Oilers fans hadn’t had much to celebrate over the previous 11 years, but the wave of orange crush was in full effect.

 The usual chant echoed below the arena pedway on 104th Street, which was packed with fans.